ARGOeu/poem-2/doc/tenant_aggregation_profiles.md

 Sections **Operations and Group** and **Metric Profile** are all drop down select fields.
 The user can choose among the existing metric profiles.

 In **Service Flavour Groups** section, the user can create new groups, and delete and modify the existing ones.
-For adding one uses the "+" signs, for deleting the "x" sign.
-Whole group is deleted by clicking the red "x" sign.
+For adding one uses buttons with "+" sign, for deleting buttons with "x" sign.
+Whole group is deleted by clicking the red "x" button.

 There is a validation which checks if service flavours mentioned in aggregation profile exist in the associated metric profile, and if they do not, the warning message is displayed, and the missing service flavours are marked red (like shown in the image above).